Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Homotopy of filtered face sets

-\begin{quote} In this section, we introduce the notion of product of a \ffs~with a face set and use it for a definition of homotopy between \ffss~maps.
-Kan fibrations are also defined in the category of \ffss~maps and connected to their analogue in the category of face sets maps. \end{quote}
+\begin{quote} In this section, we define the product of a \ffs~with a face set and use it for a definition of homotopy between filtered face maps.
+Kan fibrations are also defined in the category of \ffss~and linked to their analogue in the category of face sets, see \propref{prop:kanetKan}. \end{quote}